Jean de Laforcade, Seigneur de La Fitte: Brief History of Auvillar

 Jean de Laforcade, Seigneur de La Fitte spent much of the period of 1555-72, and perhaps longer, in Auvillar, in various roles in the treasury and as Governor of the Château d'Auvillar, a territory of the Albret family since 1527.
 As such, he was a central figure in the strife between Protestant and Catholics in the territory.

-Marguerite of Angoulême, aka Marguerite d'Orléans, married 9 October 1509 with Charles IV, Duke of Alençon, Count of Armagnac and, in June 1515, Viscount of Auvillar.
+Marguerite of Angoulême, a.k.a.
+Marguerite d'Orléans, married 9 October 1509 with Charles IV, Duke of Alençon, Count of Armagnac and, in June 1515, Viscount of Auvillar.
 He died in 1525 without descendance and she remarried with Henry d'Albret, King of Navarre in 1527 who therewith also became Viscount of Auvillar.
 He was succeeded by his daughter, Jeanne d'Albret in 1555 through her marriage to Antoine de Bourbon.
 The Protestants retained possession of Auvillar until June 1571, when the city was retaken by royalist troops.
 No sooner was Auvillar retaken by royalist troops, than the inhabitants of Auvillar, completely demolished the Viscountal castle to avenge the excesses and abuses of the Huguenots and to retaliate against Henry III of Navarre, their leader.
 Jeanne d'Albret was succeeded in 1572 as Viscount of Auvillar by her son, Henry III of Navarre, who Henry of Navarre retook Auvillar, where he stayed from 13 to 15 November 1574, but he decided against rebuilding the castle.
 In 1589 he became Henry IV, King of France.